MakeSchool-Tutorials/Makestagram-Swift/P9-Improving-Upload-Code/content.md

 ![image](threading_3.png)

 You can see that our long-running task is now no longer blocking the operating system's code, because it is running in a different _Thread_.
+Now our photo upload can happen, while our app still responds smoothly to user input.

+We'll dive a little deeper into threading throughout this tutorial.
+For now it's important to understand that we want to avoid blocking the _Main_ thread, by performing long-running tasks in a _Background_ thread.
+It's also worth mentioning that every app has exactly **one** main thread but can have many background threads.

+Now that you understand the theory; let's fix the practical problem in our app.

+##Saving objects in the background

+Even though the theory might sound a little bit complicated; the implementation of threading with Parse is fairly simple.
+For now, we only need to replace the calls to the `save` method with calls to the `saveInBackgroundWithBlock` method.

+<div class="action"></div>
+Change the `uploadPost` method to perform saving in the background:

+    func uploadPost() {
+      let imageData = UIImageJPEGRepresentation(image, 0.8)
+      let imageFile = PFFile(data: imageData)
+      imageFile.saveInBackgroundWithBlock(nil)

+      self.imageFile = imageFile
+      saveInBackgroundWithBlock(nil)
+    }

+#Conclusion

+You have learned:

+- Why and how to create custom Parse class
+- The basics of threading:
+  - We differentiate between the _Main_ thread and background threads.
+We want to avoid to block the main thread.